-But to get to this point, we really do need to acknowledge the previous advances in sleep training prior to the 1980s.
+But to get to this point, we need to acknowledge the previous advances in sleep training before the 1980s.
 So let’s take a step back into the Industrial Era again.

 In the industrial era, the world changed dramatically.
 Families were moving to cities and working at factories.
 Extended families (and the support that came with them) began to diminish.
 Families (and women) were often on their own.

 Mothers became more isolated, lost their built-in support system, and lost all that traditional guidance from female figures in their families.
-This made parenting stressful, to say the least.
+This made parenting stressful.
 So looking at the history, it’s not a big surprise to me that sleep training started to be a thing – even if it started as a desperate cry-it-out as suggested by a doctor who didn’t know what else to suggest.

 Experts at that time also began to realize the importance of the mother’s well-being and quality of sleep.
 In the 1900s in Germany, Marie Susanne Kubler and Dr. Otto Kohler agreed that mothers needed around 8 hours of uninterrupted sleep – or they might experience problems with milk supply.

-Since many babies wouldn’t sleep 8 hours in a row to allow for this, this was characterized as a serious problem for the well-being of both the mother and the child.
+Since many babies wouldn’t sleep 8 hours in a row to allow for this, this was a serious problem for the well-being of both the mother and the child.

-In the 1950s, Dr. Spock and other child development experts began to realize that the overly authoritative culture (that had been growing since the Industrial Era) wasn’t working.
+In the 1950s, Dr. Spock and other child development experts realized that the overly authoritative culture (that had been growing since the Industrial Era) wasn’t working.
 They began exploring more options.